alx-xlx/readme.md-template/README.md

 A. Make a new `traffic-status.php` file in your SECURE ONLINE SERVER

-B. Replace the Variable in Below Code with yours
+B. Replace the following Variable in Below Code with yours

 `USERNAME`, `REPOSITORY`, `GRAPH`